mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/26/day-280/">October 26, 2017</a></small></div>
-<p><strong>Premiums for the most popular Affordable Care Act plan have risen 34%</strong> due to the marketplace instability caused by the Trump administration's actions, a report by Avalere Health concluded.
-Market instability has been driven by Trump’s decision to <a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/#1-trump-will-cut-off-essential-subsi">end subsidy payments</a> to insurers, the continued debate over repeal and replace of the Affordable Care Act, and an <a href="https://whatthefuckjusthappenedtoday.com/2017/10/12/day-266/#1-trump-signed-an-executive-order-el">executive order</a> allowing for lower cost plans outside of the Obama-era law. (<a href="https://apnews.com/18eafd0af90d4638be180cdfa6a4ada0/Study:-ACA-silver-plan-premiums-up-average-of-34-percent">Associated Press</a>)</p>
+<p><strong>Premiums for the most popular <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> plan have risen 34%</strong> due to the marketplace instability caused by the Trump administration's actions, a report by Avalere Health concluded.
+Market instability has been driven by Trump’s decision to <a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/#1-trump-will-cut-off-essential-subsi">end subsidy payments</a> to insurers, the continued debate over repeal and replace of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>, and an <a href="https://whatthefuckjusthappenedtoday.com/2017/10/12/day-266/#1-trump-signed-an-executive-order-el">executive order</a> allowing for lower cost plans outside of the Obama-era law. (<a href="https://apnews.com/18eafd0af90d4638be180cdfa6a4ada0/Study:-ACA-silver-plan-premiums-up-average-of-34-percent">Associated Press</a>)</p>